Kitting and Assembly Services for Ecommerce Brands: What Actually Scales

 - and buy-more-save-more multipacks.

-These offers are commercially attractive because they increase basket value.
+These offers are commercially attractive because they increase basket value, which spreads fulfillment costs and customer acquisition costs over a larger revenue base.
 They are operationally risky if the warehouse does not have a clear bundle definition and inventory-allocation process.

 Retail and wholesale orders often require a different finished state than DTC orders.